 [A] reason to be concerned is that here in the U.S. and in other nations, a particular demographic is ripe for exploitation … a class of young people who are well-educated but either unemployed or underemployed.
 Seduced by the false promises of a college education, they often major in soft subjects like sociology or ethnic and gender studies.
 After they graduate, they find such degrees have little value in the job market, and if they find employment, it’s often in jobs that do not require a college degree.
 Worse, they’ve often piled up thousands of dollars in student loans that will take decades to pay off.
 This is borne out by surveys of protesters.
 A poll of Occupy Wall Street found that 49 percent of the participants were under age 30, and 33 percent were either unemployed or underemployed.
 A recent study of a left-wing protest in Berlin found 72 percent of the participants under age 30, 92 percent still living with their parents, and a third unemployed.

-In 2014, many of them campaigned for Macovei for president.
+In 2014, many of these disaffected young adults campaigned for Macovei for president.

-After the Colectiv tragedy, many argued that if “the political class” did not try to hinder the anticorruption fight that Macovei had started a decade earlier, inspectors would not ignore safety violations for bribes, and such tragedies would not occur.
+After the Colectiv tragedy, they argued that if “the political class” did not try to hinder the anti-corruption fight that Macovei had started a decade earlier, inspectors would not have ignored safety violations for bribes, and such tragedies would not occur.

-But the anticorruption fight served as a double-edged sword.
+But the anti-corruption fight served as a double-edged sword.
 A year and a half before the tragedy, several doctors had used state hospital facilities to perform plastic surgery — a benefit not covered by the country’s socialist healthcare system.
-Asked after the tragedy how they were holding up treating the burn victims, one doctor responded,
+Asked after the tragedy how they were holding up treating the burn victims, one doctor replied:

 I can’t tell you how much we could use a few extra colleagues, especially in intensive care where I’ve got three colleagues suspended.
 They offered their help.
 They wanted to come, but they’ve got a restraining order from working in a state hospital.